 Doctors who violate the ban on the procedure will face up to two years in prison.

-Major mainstream medical experts like the American Congress of Obstetricians and Gynecologists oppose this type of ban, noting “these restrictions represent legislative interference at its worst: doctors will be forced, by ill-advised, unscientifically motivated policy, to provide lesser care to patients.
+Major mainstream medical experts like the American Congress of Obstetricians and Gynecologists (ACOG) strongly oppose these types of bans, noting “these restrictions represent legislative interference at its worst: doctors will be forced, by ill-advised, unscientifically motivated policy, to provide lesser care to patients.
 This is unacceptable.”

 Plaintiff(s): Whole Woman’s Health, Planned Parenthood Center for Choice, Planned Parenthood of Greater Texas Surgical Health Services, Planned Parenthood South Texas Surgical Center, Alamo Women’s Reproductive Services, Southwestern Women’s Surgery Center, Reproductive Services, and several individual physicians.

 Attorney(s): Molly Duane, T.J.
 Tu, Rabia Muqaddam, Alice Wang